devanshrahatal/driver-state-monitor/README.md

-# DriveGuard — Driver State Monitoring System
+# DriveGuard — Driver State Monitoring and Analyzing System

 A real-time, computer vision-based safety system built to continuously monitor driver attentiveness.
 DriveGuard utilizes **MediaPipe Face Mesh** and **OpenCV** to dynamically detect signs of drowsiness, fatigue, and distraction, actively alerting the driver and initiating emergency protocols if they become unresponsive.